RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

 push\_onto\_forth\_stack that adds an integer to a particular forth stack.
 Note: this function uses the stack_top variable in the forth data object - for it to work properly you'll need to have that particular forth mapped in the universal region.
+Keep adding code to your `fork_forth` function to finish this part.

 If you do this correctly unit tests 5 and 6 should pass - 6 just involves more forking.